acuvity/minibridge/README.md

 ## Frontend

-While websockets remove a lot of issue plain POST+SSE brings, it is not part of the MCP protocol yet.
-To be backward compatible with existing agents, frontend can expose a local POST+SSE, HTTP+STREAM (soon) or plain STDIO to your agent, and will deal with forwarding the data accordingly to the minibridge backend, using websockets and HTTPS transparently.
+While WebSockets address many of the limitations of plain POST+SSE, they are not yet part of the official MCP protocol.
+To maintain backward compatibility with existing agents, the frontend can expose a local interface using POST+SSE, HTTP+STREAM (coming soon), or plain STDIO.
+It will then transparently forward the data to the Minibridge backend over WebSockets and HTTPS.

 ### Stdio Frontend